Camp King: World War II

-Meanwhile, the facility itself was put by the victors to their own use (see following).
+Meanwhile, the facility itself was put by the victors to their own use.

 Post World War II (1945–1953)

 As the war ended, the Americans stumbled across the post.
 Because the facilities were already designed for interrogations and intelligence gathering it was decided to continue using it for intelligence-gathering.
 Under U.S. control, the post was originally, unofficially, known as Camp Sibert (after General Edwin Sibert, the senior intelligence officer for the U.S. Zone), however it should not be confused with the domestic U.S. post of Camp Sibert in Alabama.
 Department of Defense records indicate that several Mobile Field Interrogation Units moved into the post to serve at the army and army group levels.
 On September 19, 1946, (General Order 264) named the intelligence center "Camp King", after Colonel Charles B. King, an intelligence officer who died on June 22, 1944, while accompanying a patrol bringing back prisoners.

 Officially European Command Intelligence Center, Oberursel, it served as a United States interrogation center, engaged initially in denazification, and later for defectors from, and agents of, the Warsaw Pact.
 This included many intelligence sources as well as scientists.

 The book The History of Camp King lists the following people: